Skillslab: Use your strengths to communicate

 On both days you will be joined by an actor to help you with what you need to work on and put what you have learned into practice.
 You will receive feedback straight away on how you can use your communication skills more effectively.

-- Reflection afternoon (half a day): you will look back on what you learned on the course and how you have already integrated your new knowledge into your own work.
+- Closing session (2 hours online): you will look back on what you learned on the course and how you have already integrated your new knowledge into your own work.
 Real-life situations will also be discussed using peer-to-peer learning.

 At Leiden University we promote flexible leadership that builds connections.
 This ambition is based on certain leadership competences.
 This Skillslab covers a range of competences, including: